- Free reply within 15 minutes during business hours

 Using your Sanskrit document abroad

-By the time your file has passed through every gate of this pipeline, the destination Sanskrit counter is being handed exactly the format their internal checklists expect.
+Once a file has cleared MFA and the Sanskrit embassy in Bangkok, the receiving office abroad usually accepts it without further questions.
 If the receiving office requests an additional step — for example a sworn translator's signature notarised in the destination country, or a translation re-done into a regional dialect — we provide a follow-up service from our partner network of overseas counsel.

 FAQ